joeromero/docs/maps_api.md

 #### Example Request

-This is the request needed to create the named map:
+This is the request needed to create a named map:

 ```sh
 curl -X POST \